 Right Way to Use Jumper Cables

 While it’s easy to jump start a vehicle with a set of cables, there are some precautions that must be taken.
-If you mix up your jumper cable connectors or you touch the two ends together, you could end up injured or cause damage to your car.
+If you mix up your jumper cable connectors or you touch the two ends together, you could end up injured, or cause damage to your car.
 For this reason, it’s wise to understand the steps before proceeding.
-We also recommend wearing protective gloves and a pair of safety glasses.
+I also recommend wearing protective gloves and a pair of safety glasses.

 Here are some basic steps to follow, but you can get more detail by reading through your car’s service manual.